Step 1: Finish tongue and groove boards before installation

-If you’re installing T&G over drywall (or plaster especially), it’s a good idea to install 1x2 battens and fasten them directly to the framing with 2-1/2-in. screws.
+If you’re installing tongue and groove boards over drywall (or plaster especially), it’s a good idea to install 1×2 battens and fasten them directly to the framing with 2-1/2-in. screws.
 They’ll give you a much more solid nailing surface.
-If you try to nail through the T&G and the drywall, you can’t be sure the nail will penetrate far enough to securely hold.
+If you try to nail through the tongue and groove and the drywall, you can’t be sure the nail will penetrate far enough to securely hold.
 Also, the battens will somewhat flatten out uneven ceilings.
-Another plus: You can run the battens either parallel or perpendicular to the ceiling framing, depending on which way you want the T&G to run.
+Another plus: You can run the battens either parallel or perpendicular to the ceiling framing, depending on which way you want the tongue and groove to run.

 Always plan your work so the tongues point toward the direction of installation.
-One of the cool things about T&G is that you can use a technique called “blind-nailing.”
+One of the cool things about tongue and groove walls is that you can use a technique called “blind-nailing.”
 If you do it properly, you won’t have any nail heads showing or holes to fill.
 Drive the nails through the shoulder of the tongues into the framing at about a 45-degree angle.
 The next grooved edge will hide the nail holes.
-A 15- or 16-gauge brad nailer with 2-in. nails is the best choice for fastening, although an 18-gauge nailer will do the job too.
+A 15- or 16-gauge brad nailer with 2-in. nails is the best choice for fastening, although an 18-gauge nailer will do the job, too.

-Installing T&G can be a real workout.
+Installing tongue and groove walls can be a real workout.
 Think about it: (1) You’re usually working over your head.
 (2) You have to seat the tongues and grooves together, and they don’t always want to marry.
-(3) T&G isn’t always flat, so you have to force the boards together to get them seated.
+(3) Tongue and groove isn’t always flat, so you have to force the boards together to get them seated.
 The best way to do that is also the fastest way: Use the side of the nailer to tap (and sometimes pound) the boards together.
 If you start crushing the tongue too badly to get the next board seated, grab a short chunk of waste to use as a sacrificial board.
 Don’t beat yourself up trying to preserve a pristine tongue—it gets buried in the joint anyway.